danielchang2002/GMWI2/README.md

 ```

 ### A note on database installation and multiple concurrent batch jobs
-During the first time you run this tool, MetaPhlAn databases and the bowtie2 human genome index will be downloaded and installed to your python site-packages directories.
+During the first time you run this tool, MetaPhlAn databases and the bowtie2 human genome index will be downloaded and installed to your python site-packages directories (step 4 of the installation instructions).
 This may take some time (around 20 minutes).

 If using GMWI2 on an HPC cluster, **⚠️ please avoid submitting multiple concurrent batch jobs the first time you run this tool ⚠️** to avoid the confusion of concurrent jobs overwriting each others' download progresses.